 Fees are based on the in-service date of a licence, not the date of a transaction with ISED.
 In this case, if your in-service date is in April 2020, your fees will be based on the applicable fees set out for April 2020 (which are subject to the CPI increase in effect as of March 31, 2020).

 8. What happens if I have a short-term authorization that starts in February 2020 and ends on March 31, 2020?

-9. Will ISED update official publications to reflect SFA changes?
+9. Will ISED update other official publications to reflect the SFA changes?

 10. Will ISED update the Radiocommunication Regulations yearly to reflect the new fees?

-- For clarity and accuracy, ISED documentation, including official publications, will be updated to refer to the new fee tables posted on the Spectrum Management and Telecommunications website.
+For clarity and accuracy, we will update ISED documentation, including official publications, to refer to the new fee tables.

-12. Were any new service standards added or changed?
+11. Were any new service standards added?
+Were any existing service standards changed?

-- As per the SFA, when a service standard is not met, departments will issue remissions, that is, return a portion of the fee associated with the transaction.
+As per the SFA, and based on Treasury Board policy effective April 1, 2020, if a department or agency does not meet a particular service standard, it will issue a remission (that is, return a portion of the fee associated with the transaction).

-- Remissions will be provided to those entitled by July 1st of the following fiscal year.
+Those entitled to a remission will receive it by July 1 of the following fiscal year.